roaked/roaked.github.io/content/docs/2code/1drone/_index3.md

 | ψ        | π/8 rad  |
 {{< /details >}}

-Using the pole placement controller and the Luenberger observer without noise in the measurements, we get the results:
+Using the pole placement controller and the Luenberger observer without noise in the measurements results:

 ![sdaji](https://live.staticflickr.com/65535/53353685957_eb75ae80b6_z.jpg)